workgroupengineering/Documentation/tutorials/developing-for-mobile/android/setting-up-your-developer-environment-for-android.md

 {% hint style="info" %}
 You may need to run the command with `sudo`\
 \
-You may also need to uninstall old versions. `dotnet workload remove ios`
+You may also need to uninstall old versions. `dotnet workload remove android`
 {% endhint %}

 ### Install the Android SDK